DIY Dried Orange, Spice, and Everything Nice Garland

 Set your oven on it’s lowest setting, mine is 175 Degrees F.

 Slice your citrus thinly.
 I find that about 1/8″ is good.
-Just know that the thicker the slices, the harder it will be to dry them out properly.
+Just know that, the thicker the slices, the harder it will be to dry them out properly.

 After about 1 hour, check on them.
 Turn over your slices.
+If your oven is hotter, definitely check your slices sooner and more often.

 Dry your slices until completely dry.
 They will not feel tacky or sticky when they are done.